-In farms with a clinical or even a latent infection, the disease is identified by isolating the pathogen.
-Since Salmonella bacteria are not shed continuously, the most suitable method for this is the testing of several pooled faecal samples obtained from different pens.
-The herd can also be screened by collecting swipe samples from the floor and surroundings in order to identify introduction routes and areas in the pig houses with particularly high pathogen burdens.
+In farms with a clinical or even a latent infection, Salmonella diagnosis is conducted by isolating the pathogen.
+Since those bacteria are not shed continuously, the most suitable method for Salmonella detection is the testing of several pooled faecal samples obtained from different pens.
+Salmonella diagnosis can also be performed by collecting swipe samples from the floor and surroundings in order to identify introduction routes and areas in the pig houses with particularly high pathogen burdens.

-Methods that can be additionally used to test sow farms for Salmonella include serological antibody detection or bacteriological detection in the ileocaecal lymph nodes.
+Methods that can be additionally used to test pig farms for Salmonella infection include serological antibody detection or bacteriological detection in the ileocaecal lymph nodes.

 The new PCR kit for Salmonella detection offers some key advantages compared to the classic microbiological approach